phusion/passenger_autobuilder/README.md

 ## Building binaries

 Running the following command will generate binaries for the latest commit, sign them with auto-software-sigining@phusion.nl and upload them to a remote server.
+The remote server is assumed to have passenger_autobuilder installed.

     ./autobuild-osx https://github.com/FooBarWidget/passenger.git passenger psg_autobuilder_chroot@yourserver.com